 A small antenna will radiate as well as a large antenna - if you can feed it properly.
-Unfortunately, as the size of the wire antenna is reduced, so also is the radiation resistance reduced.
-In addition, the inherent capacity of the antenna is also reduced.
-When a wire antenna element (2 elements make a dipole or 1 element against ground makes a ground plane antenna) approaches wavelength, it becomes selfresonant, meaning that the value of self-capacity equals the inductance of the antenna.
+When a wire antenna element (2 elements make a dipole or 1 element against ground makes a ground plane antenna) approaches 1/4 wavelength, it becomes self resonant, meaning that the value of self capacity equals the inductance of the antenna.
 As the wire becomes very short compared to the wavelength at the operating frequency, there is very little inductance and very little capacity.
-Thus, a large loading coil is needed to restore resonance.
-The coil has loss resistance and that resistance can be much larger than the radiation resistance, thus the overall efficiency of the antenna becomes very low.
-For example, a 75-meter mobile antenna with a large center-loading coil is less than 3% efficient.
+Thus, a large external loading coil is needed to restore resonance.
+Unfortunately, as the size of a wire antenna is reduced, so also is the radiation resistance reduced.
+The loading coil has loss resistance and that resistance can be much larger than the radiation resistance, thus the overall efficiency of the antenna becomes very low.
+For example, a 75 meter mobile antenna with a large center loading coil is less than 3% efficient.
 If the capacity of a short antenna is increased by making the antenna diameter large, the necessary loading coil inductance is reduced, thus the efficiency increases.
 However, since the radiation resistance remains low, the efficiency has been increased but remains low.

-Now, how can we increase the radiation resistance without increasing the size of the antenna?
-We can convert this antenna to an EH Antenna, allowing the element length to be short, yet the antenna system can now have high efficiency.
-How can we convert a typical Hertz antenna to an EH Antenna?
+Now, if we could increase the radiation resistance of a small antenna, we could have our cake and eat it too!
+Fortunately, we can convert any antenna to an EH Antenna, allowing the element length to be short, yet the antenna system can now have high efficiency.
+How can we convert to an EH Antenna?
 We will present that information later, after we have discussed the other virtues.